College Match

-College Match is a nonprofit organization based in Los Angeles, California.
-It was established in 2003 to help high achieving low-income students from Los Angeles inner-city public high schools.:..
-The goal of the organization is to provide these students with a wide range of free personalized college preparation services usually reserved for wealthier students.
+College Match is a non-profit organization based in Los Angeles, California.
+It was established in 2003 to help high-achieving low-income students from Los Angeles inner-city public high schools, by providing them with a wide range of free personalized college preparation services usually reserved for wealthier students.
 Since its inception, College Match has paved the way for many students to be accepted to and graduate from selective four year colleges.